Accountability Chart

 A seat is a role with a defined set of accountabilities.
 The chart describes the structure of the organization in terms of seats and the work each one owns — independent of who happens to fill it today.

 A seat is held by a person, and one person may hold more than one seat.
 Defining the work by seat rather than by name keeps accountability clear when people change roles, take on a second seat, or hand a seat off.
-The question is never "what does Ray do?" but "what is the Chief Care Officer accountable for, and who holds that seat?"
+The question is never "what does this person do?" but "what is this seat accountable for, and who holds it?"

 The "accountable for" column is the heart of the chart.
 It is the difference between an org chart, which shows reporting lines, and an Accountability Chart, which shows ownership of outcomes.